The Hidden Emotional Cost of Holding On Too Long (And How to Finally Let Go) - Hidden Treasures and Riches

 God is not waiting for you to be over it before He starts the new thing.
 But He is waiting for you to open your hands.

-If this resonated with you, I’d love to continue the conversation in the Hidden Treasures Community — a safe, faith-filled space where women are doing the real work of healing together.
+If this post resonated with you, I’d love to continue the conversation in the Hidden Treasures Community — a safe, faith-filled space where women are doing the real work of healing together.
 Come join us.

 More to explorer